-*It may take up 10 days for you to receive your order from when you place your order as the bagels, bites and sweet buns are all custom-made.
+*It may take up to 7 - 10 days for you to receive your order from when you place your order as the bagels, bites and sweet buns are all custom-hand made.

 What is your shipping policy?